 History of Christmas Day Holiday

-The Christmas Day holiday is the only religious event included as a federal holiday in the United States.
-This pays homage to the deep Christian religious roots that the nation was founded upon.
+The Christmas Day holiday exists as the only religious event included as a federal holiday in the United States.
+The holiday pays homage to the deep Christian religious roots that helped to found the principles of the nation.

 The Christmas holiday celebrates the birth of Jesus, an important day of faith for those that follow the Christian religion.
 For those not of Christian faith, the holiday is often celebrated culturally for its emphasis on family and social gatherings.

-Along with the religious significance, Christmas is often associated with holiday decorations and gift-giving.
+Along with the religious significance, Americans associate Christmas with holiday decorations and gift-giving.
 The commercialization of Christmas is well-known, with the holiday retail sales totaling over 750 billion dollars in 2020.

 History of Inauguration Day Holiday

-The Inauguration Day holiday is celebrated every four years upon the inauguration of the President of the United States.
-In recent years, Inauguration Day has been held on January 20th.
+Every four years resident of the District of Colombia celebrate the Inauguration Day holiday upon the inauguration of the President of the United States.
+In recent years, Inauguration Day has been held on January 20th, though the next holiday is not until 2025.
 Inauguration Day became a holiday in 1957 when Dwight D. Eisenhower signed a law to this effect.

-This holiday is unique in that it is not celebrated annually; in addition, unlike other federal holidays, it does not apply to all federal employees across the nation.
-Instead, the holiday is only given to federal workers located in the DC metropolitan area.
+This federal holiday is unique in that it is not celebrated annually; in addition, unlike other federal holidays, it does not apply to all federal employees across the nation.
+Instead, Congress only gave the holiday to federal workers located in the DC metropolitan area.

-The justification behind the holiday for DC federal workers is such that these employees can partake in the historically momentous and important activities that are often associated with a presidential inauguration.
+Congress justified the holiday for DC federal workers by stating that these employees can now partake in the historically momentous and important activities associated with a presidential inauguration.